From Our Pastor

 This Week's Catholic Quiz

-This week’s Question: “What is a ‘Parochial Vicar’?”
+This week’s Question: “What is the ‘Sanctus Bell’?”

 (If you would like to be as smart as the “Quiz Master” – pick up a copy of the Catholic Source Book – available in the Parish Office, for only $25.00!)